kwur/new-kwur-site/_posts/2008-03-13-another-reason-to-hate-the-rolling-stones.md

   </p>

   <p>
-    And here&#8217;s another one, guaranteed to give you nightmares:
+    And here’s another one, guaranteed to give you nightmares:
   </p>

   <p>
   </p>

   <p>
-    Enjoy the rest of your break, guys, I&#8217;ll see you soon&#8230;as meat&#8230;
+    Enjoy the rest of your break, guys, I’ll see you soon…as meat…
   </p>
 </div>